Developers Hate Marketing

 1. Developers are skeptical of marketing claims

 Developers are highly analytical and tend to question claims.
-They prefer concrete evidencebenchmarks, case studies, code samples, documentation—over vague or exaggerated messaging.
+They prefer concrete evidence—benchmarks, case studies, code samples, documentation—over vague or exaggerated messaging.
 Traditional advertising that relies on superlatives without proof is often ignored or dismissed.
 Research on developer preferences and content that performs show that substance and accuracy win.
 Support claims with data and examples; avoid hype.

 2. Developers value technical details over marketing fluff